- GDP (PPP):

 - Inflation (CPI):

-China’s economic freedom score is 48.0, making its economy the 158th freest in the 2022 Index.
-China is ranked 35th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+China’s economic freedom score is 48.3, making its economy the 154th freest in the 2023 Index.
+Its score is about the same as last year.
+China is ranked 34th out of 39 countries in the Asia–Pacific region, and its overall score is well below the global and regional averages.

 Rule of Law

-China has 16 preferential trade agreements in force.
-The trade-weighted average tariff rate is 3.4 percent, and 400 nontariff measures are in effect.
-The National People’s Congress has passed new laws replacing previous codes governing foreign investment, but China’s protectionist foreign investment approval system remains restrictive and lacks transparency.
+The trade-weighted average tariff rate is 3.2 percent, and layers of nontariff measures are in force.
+China’s protectionist approval system for foreign investment remains restrictive and lacking in transparency.
 The government continues to maintain its tight grip on the financial system.